YieldShield/apply/applications/yieldshield.md

 ## Project Overview

 Your savings account is fully insured, you earn a small risk-free yield, and your bank gets rich.
-What if you could make high DeFi yields risk-free with a decentralized insurance protocol?
+What if you could make high DeFi yields completely risk-free with a decentralized insurance protocol?
 That's exactly the problem that YieldShield solves.
 It's a decentralized, highly capital-efficient insurance protocol that uses a tranche-based risk allocation.
 It serves as the DeFi abstraction layer that makes decentralized finance usable for everyone and will disrupt traditional savings accounts.

 <img src="../static/img/yieldshield1.png" alt="YieldShield" width="500"/>

-The upcoming deployment of the REVM on the Polkadot Hub will help Polkadot to catch-up when it comes to DeFi.
+The upcoming deployment of the REVM on the Polkadot Hub will help Polkadot to catch up when it comes to DeFi.
 However, Polkadot has very few advantages and incentives at this stage for external teams to bring liquidity to Polkadot.
-We hope to be able to deploy YieldShiel on the hub and this way offer something unique and ultimatily significantly increase the TVL of Polkadot.
+We hope to be able to deploy YieldShiel on the Hub and this way offer something unique and ultimately significantly increase the TVL of Polkadot.

 ### Project Details

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

 - Technology stack: Solidity, Ponder, Next.js
 - Documentation: https://www.yieldshield.dev/docs/overview